 At a glance (quick summary)

-A Wallet is your digital, multi‑currency account for holding, sending, and receiving money globally.
+A wallet is your digital, multi‑currency account for holding, sending, and receiving money globally.

 It supports dozens of currencies and uses local payment rails where possible for faster, lower‑cost transfers.